azoth-lang/azoth.language.reference/src/class-declarations.md

 Constantness is inherited.
 All subtypes of a constant type are required to be `const` themselves.

-## Move Classes
+## Drop Classes

-Classes can be declared as movable classes.
-A movable class is allowed to contain fields whose types are movable types.
-A movable class can have a destructor.
-The compiler ensures that for all moveable classes, isolation is recovered before the last reference leaves scope and that the destructor is called.
-Thus, while multiple references to a moveable reference type may exist at one time, there will always conceptually be one stack frame that "owns" the instance.
+Classes can be declared as drop classes.
+A drop class is allowed to contain fields whose types are drop types.
+A drop class can have a destructor.
+The compiler ensures that for all droppable classes, isolation is recovered before the last reference leaves scope and that the destructor is called.
+Thus, while multiple references to a droppable reference type may exist at one time, there will always conceptually be one stack frame that "owns" the instance.
 To pass ownership one must `move` an `iso` reference to the instance to another method or field.

-The move declaration of a class is inherited by all subtypes (i.e. all subtypes are also movable).
+The drop declaration of a class is inherited by all subtypes (i.e. all subtypes are also droppable).

-Note: it doesn't make sense to have an `iso class` because that would not obviously imply that they could contain movable value types and have initializers.
-Furthermore, presumably one would still want to allow non-`iso` references to these classes so it wouldn't be as if they were always `iso`.
+Subclasses must be declared `drop` as well.

 ## Empty Classes